 SECTION 22.
 FURTHER ASSURANCES.

-Each party agrees to sign any other and further instruments and documents consistent herewith, as may be necessary and proper to give complete effect to the terms of this Agreement.
+Each party agrees to sign any other and further instruments and documents consistent herewith, as may be necessary and proper to give complete effect to the terms of this Development Agreement.

 SECTION 23.
 COUNTERPARTS.

 This Development Agreement may be executed in any number of counterparts, each of which shall be deemed an original, but all of which, taken together, shall constitute one (1) and the same document.